famesjranko/basic-internet-monitoring/README.md

-# Basic Internet Monitoring and Modem Power Cycle System
+# Basic Internet Monitoring and Modem Power Cycle System (Tapo P100)

 This project monitors internet connectivity by pinging multiple targets, logs the status in an SQLite database, and automatically triggers a modem power cycle if consecutive failures are detected.
 It also provides a dashboard to visualize the network status over time using a Dash web app.